Fatmire Alushi

-Fatmire "Lira" Alushi (née Bajramaj; born 1 April 1988) is a German former professional footballer who played as an attacking midfielder for the Germany national team.
+Fatmire "Lira" Alushi (née Bajramaj; born 1 April 1988) is a German former professional footballer who played as an attacking midfielder for the Germany women's national team.
 She placed third in 2010 FIFA Ballon d'Or competition, an annual award given to the world's best player.

 Club career

 Alushi began her career at DJK/VfL Giesenkirchen.
 From 1997 to 2004, she played for FSC Mönchengladbach, before moving to the Bundesliga side and joining FCR 2001 Duisburg.
 She made her Bundesliga debut in September 2004 for the club and scored her first goal one month later.
 Alushi immediately became a regular starter for Duisburg.
 She was runner-up with Duisburg for four seasons in a row from 2005 to 2008.
 During the 2008–09 season, Alushi won the UEFA Women's Champions League.
 She also claimed the 2009 German Cup title, where she scored in the final.

 After five seasons at Duisburg, Alushi moved to league rivals 1.
 FFC Turbine Potsdam for the 2009–10 season.
 At her new club, she won the Bundesliga title in 2010 and 2011.
 In the 2009–10 season, Potsdam also claimed the inaugural UEFA Women's Champions League title, with Bajramaj scoring during the penalty shoot-out in the final.
 One year later, Potsdam again made it to the final, but lost against Olympique Lyonnais.

 Alushi came in third place for the 2010 FIFA Ballon d'Or award.
-She has announced to move to 1.
+She announced to move to 1.
 FFC Frankfurt for the 2011–12 season.
-The transfer is the most expensive in women's Bundesliga history.
+The transfer was the most expensive in women's Bundesliga history at the time.

-In 2014, she transferred to Paris.
+In 2014, she transferred to Paris Saint-Germain Féminines.

 Alushi announced her retirement on 28 February 2017.